Trump Wouldn’t Get Off The Phone In ‘Fox News’ Interview, Ranted About ‘Dumb Guy’ James Clapper, ‘Deep State’

-In a telephone interview recorded on Sunday but airing Monday morning on Fox Business, Donald Trump refused to hang up the phone even after Fox anchor Maria Bartiromo apparently attempted to end the interview five times in six minutes as Trump delivered a monologue in which he attacked Hillary Clinton, the Mueller report, and former Director of National Intelligence James Clapper, whom Trump referred to as “a dumb guy,” though the interview was not the first time that Trump had decsribed Clapper as unintelligent, according to The Washington Post.
+In a telephone interview airing Monday morning on Fox Business, President Donald Trump refused to hang up the phone even after Fox anchor Maria Bartiromo apparently attempted to end the interview five times in six minutes.
+During the interview Trump delivered a monologue in which he attacked Hillary Clinton, the Mueller report, and former Director of National Intelligence James Clapper, whom Trump referred to as “a dumb guy.”
+The interview was not the first time that Trump had described Clapper as unintelligent, according to The Washington Post.

-Trump discussed a range of topics in the Bartiromo interview — the fifth time the 51-year-old Fox Business anchor has interviewed Trump in just over two years — describing the United States-Mexico border as “like Disneyland now,” because in Trump’s words, “Perry Mason,” presumably a reference to lawyers in general, has become involved, and “it’s all legal,” according to a Politico account the interview.
+Trump discussed a range of topics in the Bartiromo interview — the fifth time the 51-year-old Fox Business anchor has interviewed Trump in just over two years — describing the United States-Mexico border as “like Disneyland now.”
+In Trump’s words, “Perry Mason” — presumably a reference to lawyers in general — has become involved, and “it’s all legal,” according to a Politico account of the interview.

-But it was when Bartiromo asked Trump about Attorney General William Barr’s upcoming testimony to Congress, scheduled later this week, that Trump embarked on a monologue in which he blasted the Russia investigation led by special counsel Robert Mueller — and anyone else Trump believed was involved with Mueller and the probe, according to The Post.
+But it was when Bartiromo asked Trump about Attorney General William Barr’s upcoming testimony to Congress, scheduled later this week, that Trump embarked on a monologue.
+In his remarks, the president blasted the Russia investigation led by special counsel Robert Mueller — and anyone else Trump believed was involved with Mueller and the probe, according to The Washington Post.

 LOL — @MariaBartiromo desperately tried to wrap up her phone interview with Trump, but Trump refused to stop talking about "cleaning the swamp" and how Clapper is "a dumb guy." pic.twitter.com/z1NrlTHw7d